 Given my enjoyment of the originals and as a Netflix subscriber, it was with anxiousness and excitement that I waited for the American remake of House of Cards.
 I don’t like remakes generally but I have to say I enjoyed this one very much, probably because the writers have added something to the original story.
 It stars Kevin Spacey in the Urquhart role (now Francis Underwood) and it has been rewritten to make sense in the context of American politics.
 The series was released early this month exclusively on Netflix costing $100m to produce.

-There are several services like Netflix available – Lovefilm is Amazon’s offering.
+There are several services like Netflix available – Lovefilm is Amazon’s offering (now Amazon Prime).
 I used to subscribe to both but cut Lovefilm for two reasons:

 - I want to watch things on my television, not on my computer.
 I could not watch it via my Apple TV box and although I could watch it via my Xbox, I live in 2 countries with 2 Apple TVs and have only one Xbox.